mliew21396/remote-work-u2/week-4/10-BONUS-challenges/calculate-median/readme.md

 ## Learning Competencies
-- Use tests to guide development
+- Break a large problem down into smaller steps
-- Break down problems into implementable pseudocode
+- Implement a method based on pseudocode
-- Use strings, integers, arrays, and/or hashes
+- Iterate through data structures and manipulate the content
-- Use if/else statements, string methods, while/until loops, Enumerable#each methods
+- Research and use Ruby methods

 ## Summary: